based2/KB/network/ip_filter.md

 block from any to 52.215.248.237
 # https://unit42.paloaltonetworks.com/malicious-apks-steal-pii-from-chinese-users/
 block from any to 52.221.181.208
+# https://www.geoedge.com/decoding-scamclubs-malicious-vast-attack/ doazcw5q3y88m.cloudfront.net
+block from any to 52.222.206.0/24
+# https://www.geoedge.com/decoding-scamclubs-malicious-vast-attack/ doazcw5q3y88m.cloudfront.net
+block from any to 52.222.206.52
+# https://www.geoedge.com/decoding-scamclubs-malicious-vast-attack/ doazcw5q3y88m.cloudfront.net
+block from any to 52.222.206.58
+# https://www.geoedge.com/decoding-scamclubs-malicious-vast-attack/ doazcw5q3y88m.cloudfront.net
+block from any to 52.222.206.66
+# https://www.geoedge.com/decoding-scamclubs-malicious-vast-attack/ doazcw5q3y88m.cloudfront.net
+block from any to 52.222.206.133
 # https://blogs.blackberry.com/en/2023/09/silent-skimmer-online-payment-scraping-campaign-shifts-targets-from-apac-to-nala
 block from any to 52.253.105.171
 # https://www.abuseipdb.com/check/